JonJagger/cyber-dojo/readme.txt

   name of the ruby function (in the CyberDojo server) used to parse the run-tests output (to see if the increment generates a red/green/amber traffic light).
 For example, if the value is 'cassert' then
-      app/helpers/run_tests_output_parser.rb
+      cyberdojo/app/helpers/run_tests_output_parser.rb
   must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell file.

-There is one more parameter that can be specified in a manifest.rb file as part of the inspected ruby object:

-{
-  :tab_size => 2,
-}

 :tab_size
   This is the number of spaces a tab character expands to in the editor textarea.
-  Defaults to 4 spaces.
+  Not required and defaults to 4 spaces.

-Dojo Folder Structure
+Kata Directory Structure
 =====================
 The rails code does NOT use a database.
-Instead I use a git-like folder structure based on the sha1 hexdigest of the dojo's name.
-For example, a CyberDojo called 'Jon Jagger' (without the quotes) has a sha1 hexdigest of, wait for it, 381fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab so the root folder for the CyberDojo called 'Jon Jagger' is cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab Each started avatar has a subfolder underneath this, for example cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf
+Instead I use a git-like directory structure based on the sha1 hexdigest of the kata's name.
+For example, a kata called 'Jon Jagger' (without the quotes) has a sha1 hexdigest of, wait for it, 381fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab so the root directory for the kata called 'Jon Jagger' is cyberdojo/katas/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab Each started avatar has a sub-directory underneath this, for example cyberdojo/katas/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf

 Git Repositories
 ================
-Each started animal avatar has its own git respository, eg cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf/.git The starting files (as loaded via the manifests.rb's :visible_filenames) form tag 0 (zero).
+Each started animal avatar has its own git respository, eg cyberdojo/katas/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf/.git The starting files (as loaded via the manifests.rb's :visible_filenames) form tag 0 (zero).
 Each run-tests event causes a new git commit and tag, with a message and tag which is simply the increment number.
 For example, the fourth time the wolf computer presses the run-tests button causes
 >git commit -a -m '4'
 >git tag -m '4' 4 HEAD
-From an avatar's folder you can issue the following commands:
+From an avatar's directory you can issue the following commands:
 To look at filename for tag 4
 >git show 4:sandbox/filename
 To look at filename's differences between tag 4 and tag 3
 >git diff 4 3 sandbox/filename
-To find the folder from the cyberdojo folder
+To find the directory issue the following from the cyberdojo/ directory
 >ruby names.rb
-Which will provide the sha1 based folder name for recent dojos.
+Which will provide the sha1 based directory names for recent katas.
 It's much easier and more informative to just click on a traffic light.